trickytank/methpipe-docker/README.md

 # methpipe-docker
 Unofficial Docker image for the MethPipe package from the Smith Lab in the Molecular and Computational Biology section, Division of Biological Sciences at University of Southern California.

+This Docker image was created by Rick M. Tankard at Murdoch University, Perth, WA, Australia.

 # References

   - MethPipe website: http://smithlabresearch.org/software/methpipe/